Canyildiz1386/Physics/mathia.md

 ![Quadratic iterations vs eta](gd_outputs/quadratic_iters.png)
 ![Quadratic error decay](gd_outputs/quadratic_decay.png)

-**Analysis:**
-The U-shaped curve shows exactly what textbooks describe.
-Too small a learning rate wastes steps.
-Too large crosses the boundary and fails.
-The sweet spot around 0.25 converges in as few as six steps.
-This is a perfect validation of the theory.
+This perfectly matches theory: the safe interval is 0 < eta < 0.5.
+The optimal value is about 0.25, giving convergence in six steps.
+At the boundary (0.5), divergence begins.
+This confirms the eigenvalue analysis.

 ---

 ### Cubic Function (Degree 3)

-The cubic studied was f(x) = x³ – 3x² + 2x.
-Its derivative is 3x² – 6x + 2.

-Unlike the quadratic, the cubic has multiple turning points: one local minimum, one local maximum, and an inflection.
-This complicates convergence.
+The cubic has derivative 3x² – 6x + 2.
+It has multiple turning points: a local minimum, a local maximum, and an inflection.

 | eta | iterations | converged |
 |-----|------------|-----------|